linear/linear/packages/import/README.md

 ## Importers

 It's recommended to only import open issues to keep your Linear account more manageable.
+Note that creation and modification dates on issues will not carry over.

 ### GitHub